 Now I could make the relevant changes to create a life that made me happy and that is what I did.

-I have been passionate about physical health since my early teens and during the last few years of living in London, the gym had become a central part of my life.
+Upon arriving in Derby, I decided that my first goal would be to do a qualification in Personal Training and Fitness Instructing.
+I had been passionate about physical health since my early teens and during the last few years of living in London, the gym had become a central part of my life.
 I have always had a keen interest in looking after the body and after suffering with depression, I learnt about the importance of nurturing the mind and soul too.